Tech-CSR/data-engineer-hockey-aggregates/README.md

 ### Install Project Dependencies
 Using Pycharm add PipEnv as python interpreter which automatically installs all dependencies.
 For more details checkout [PipEnv](https://www.jetbrains.com/help/pycharm/pipenv.html#pipenv-new-project)

-Alternatively run `pipenv install --dev` command in terminal from project root
+Alternatively run `pipenv install --dev` command in terminal from project root or manually install packages and run with `python 3.7`

 ### Running `main.py` file
 From project root terminal, redirect to `src/main/python` and run below command